wavesoft/three-bundles/README.md

 ## Usage

-THREE Bundles provide the following plug-ins, that you can use to load THREE.js objects:
+THREE Bundles provide a set of Require.js plug-ins for loading various THREE.js resources.
+According to the plugin and the filename extension a different THREE.js object is created.

+The following table summarises the available modules:

 <table>
     <tr>